 In last week’s post: What is Health Cost Sharing?
-Part 1: The History, we covered the decades-old background of cost-sharing and how recent political events led to its rise in popularity.
+Part 1: The History, we covered the decades-old background of medical cost sharing and how recent political events led to its rise in popularity.

-If you’re new to cost sharing, knowing the terminology and how it compares to traditional insurance jargon is key to understanding the model.
+If you’re new to medical cost sharing, knowing the terminology and how it compares to terms we already know with health insurance is key to understanding the model.

 The following are some key terms to know: